eezd/EhFavDL/README-EN.md

 2. `Update Fav Info`

-This method will update all field information (`INSERT OR REPLACE INTO`).
+This method will update all field information